emmabeynon/github-trello-poster/README.md

 **09/05/16**
 - Github API is mocked using let statements
+- Now able to fetch a list of commits from each open pull request

 #### Next:
-- Grab commits and/or pull request comments for each pull request
+- Filter commits for links to Trello cards